Toggle menu

 Role of the arts service

-We want to encourage developers to look at an integrated approach to art and design.
-In order to achieve overall design quality in architectural and landscape terms, developers should involve artists in the design process from the earliest stage, rather than being commissioned to make something for a site after it has been completed.
+The Guidance outlines the process by which Wiltshire Council will seek public art contributions on developments of 50 + dwellings.
+It also details how Arts Service team will work with developers to create public art schemes that enhance, inspire and connect communities to their local area.
+In order to achieve overall design quality in architectural and landscape terms, developers speak with the Arts Service at the earliest opportunity in the design process from the earliest stage, rather than being commissioned to make something for a site after it has been completed.

 Becoming commission ready